Sourced - IT Recruitment

 Make the Most of the Interview

-Looking through a wider lens to ensure you’re representing your company, and the team the candidate will be joining, is crucial.
-With research indicating that total costs associated with employee turnover can cost 90% to 200% of that person’s salary, hiring someone who isn’t a fit for the company is not a risk worth taking.
+total costs are 90% to 200% of annual salary which is why team fit is so importantLooking through a wider lens to ensure you’re representing your company, and the team the candidate will be joining, is crucial.
+With research indicating that total costs associated with employee turnover can cost 30% to 150% of that person’s salary, hiring someone who isn’t a fit for the company is not a risk worth taking.
 You cannot know for sure if someone will fit in with your organisational culture, but using the interview process can help you get a feel for the person’s personality and decide if they’re a good fit for the job.

 Behavioural Interview Questions

-Interview | Sourced: Christchurch IT RecruitmentThe focus of behavioural interview questions is to uncover a candidate’s soft skills.
+Interview timeThe focus of behavioural interview questions is to uncover a candidate’s soft skills.
 These soft skills are skills that are part of a person’s personality, such as teamwork skills, problem solving skills, and communication skills.
 Whether you require much in the way of soft skills depends on the role you’re interviewing for.
 For instance, when hiring a Software Team Lead you would be looking for excellent communication, leadership, and problem solving skills.

 Based on your requirements, ask the interviewee a time they demonstrated the skill you’re looking for in the workplace.
 For example, “Tell me about a time where you struggled to meet a project deadline?” or another question, “Tell me about a time you overcame a conflict within a team.”
 By getting specific examples and understanding how they have reacted you’ll be able to determine whether their approach will be a suitable fit for your company.
-If you’d like to know more about which interview questions to ask, you can take a look at our previous blog on this year's top 10 technology interview questions.
+If you’d like to know more about which interview questions to ask, you can take a look at our previous comments on this year’s top 10 technology interview questions.

-Psychometric Assessments
+Psychometric Assessments for team fit

 Psychometric assessments can be very useful when hiring, however there seems to be a bit of misinformation, and unfortunately, misuse, of what is otherwise a very powerful tool.
 Understanding when and why an assessment is to be used is critical, as is the selection of the type of assessment you're going to use.
 Remember that these are not 'tests' to be passed or failed, and psychometrics should not be used for selection purposes in the way you might assume.

-The end result is that you can develop more tailored training initiatives, and ensure the new employee will be supported to contribute to your company long term.
+The end result is that you can develop more tailored training initiatives, and ensure the new employee will be supported to contribute to your company long-term.
 Although for employers, psychometrics can be a helpful hiring tool, they can also be used as a development tool for both employer and employee, identifying aspects they may need to improve on and helping both parties long-term.
 Before conducting any assessments, we recommend asking for expert advice.
-A specialist recruiter, such as Sourced, can discuss with you which assessments (or one of Sourced's talent solutions) best suit the needs of your company and hiring process in order find what you’re looking for when it comes to team fit.
+A specialist recruiter, such as Sourced, can discuss with you which assessments (or one of Sourced’s talent solutions) best suit the needs of your company and hiring process in order to find what you’re looking for when it comes to team fit.

 References